last names reflect the long history of the island of Ireland, from the days of

 This echoing of the first name can still be heard today in many of the most instantly recognisable Irish last names, with or without Mac or O' prefixes, such as Connor/O'Connor, Cormack/MacCormack, Dermot/MacDermot, Leary/O'Leary.

-Most of the families that followed this early practice were at the top end of the social ladder (those on the bottom rungs had no real need of them until the 16th century).
+Most of the families that followed this early practice were at the top end of the social ladder (those on the bottom rungs had no real need of them until the 17th century, and even later in the most isolated areas of the island).

 In time, most Norman names evolved into an Irish form.
 These were then anglicised in the 17th and 18th centuries into the versions we now recognise.
 Original Irish names suffered the same fate.